Raptyyy/rapty_ac_vr_guide/README.md

 1. Make sure your headset is connected to your PC
 2. Install and set up Pimax Play, [Link here](https://pimax.com/pages/downloads-manuals)
 3. Install and set up SteamVR from Steam
-4. In Content Manager go to Settings > Assetto Corsa > Video and change "Rendering Mode" to "OpenVR"
+4. In Content Manager go to <ins>Settings > Assetto Corsa > Video</ins> and change "Rendering Mode" to "OpenVR"
 </details>

 > [!TIP]
 > Once you have the correct settings applied for your headset, test it out in singleplayer first before joining a server !

 ## 2.1.
 VR Resolution
-An important thing to set is the resolution of your VR headset.
-Unlike monitors, VR headsets dont have a "native" resolution because of how the lenses work.
+Unlike monitors, VR headsets dont have a "native" resolution because of barrel distortion in the lenses.
 Naturally a higher resolution means a sharper and clearer image, but at the cost of performance.

 - **Oculus / Meta** headsets you can adjust it in the Oculus app (Settings > Graphics Preference > Render Resolution) Or in the [Oculus Debug Tool](https://smartglasseshub.com/oculus-debug-tool/) with the Pixels Per Display Pixel Override setting.
 - **Steam VR** headsets you can adjust it in SteamVR settings (Video > Resolution Per Eye).